UnicornGlobal/strong-lumen/README.md

 Certain common routes have default throttles.

-Responds with headers indicting how manuy requests are left on these routes, and information about when bans expire.
+Responds with headers indicating how many requests are left on these routes, and information about when bans expire.

 Before Limit: